 Just listen to what happens next, because the whole interview has come down to this very moment of truth.

 I want to tell you a story about a recruiting contract I was working on and how it turned out.
 I was interviewing for a sales manager of a NY clothing company.
-I found the absolute perfect candidate.
+I found the absolutely perfect candidate.
 She made it through the 1st interview with ease.
 We bonded quickly in the second interview where I began to admire her for her warmth and ability to be comfortable in an interview.
 I found myself smiling as she spoke, I was in recruiting heaven, I found the perfect candidate.
 Or did I?

 I used the same line as I always use as I stated above.
 Then, the most amazing thing happened.
-After I told her that I didn’t think she had what it takes, and after I shut up and let her respond, she said….
-“OK Thank You” and hung up.
+After I told her that I didn’t think she had what it takes, and after I shut up and let her respond, she said… “OK Thank You” and hung up.

-I was heart broken, I couldn’t believe she caved, my PERFECT candidate.
+I was heartbroken, I couldn’t believe she caved, my PERFECT candidate.

 But she did and I didn’t call back.
 I wanted to but it would have been of no value to anyone had I done so.
-She unfortunately was NOT a Sales Superstar.
+She, unfortunately, was NOT a Sales Superstar.

 This story makes it so clear just how important this screening process is and how well it works.
 I have at times given some candidates “one more chance” and it always backfires.
 Even those with stellar resumes and deep, broad experience who can’t make it through this intensive screening are not going to be successful or will be unhappy trying so hard that they may become ill or don’t fit in.

 Don’t get me wrong, Sales Superstars are not the easiest people to manage.
-They can be demanding, temperamental and appear to be very self-centered.
+They can be demanding, temperamental, and appear to be very self-centered.
 They should be because those traits go along with the territory.
 Don’t think that because they exhibit some or all of those characteristics they are a Sales Superstar, nothing could be further from the truth.